3 ways to do it at Oasis: shop, donate or take your recycling there

 How to Apply for Permanent Residence in South Africa

-Everything you need to know about permanent residence permit application, including info on work and business visa requirements.
+Everything you need to know about permanent residence permit applications, including info on work and business visa requirements

-If you’re planning to make sunny South Africa home for the long haul, then you may want to consider obtaining a permanent residency.
-You don’t necessarily need a previous visa to apply, and the freedom and rights you’re entitled to as a permanent residence holder far outweigh those granted to temporary residence holders.
+If you’re planning on making sunny South Africa home for the long haul, then you may want to consider permanent residency.
+You don’t necessarily need a previous visa to apply, and the freedom and rights you’re entitled to as a permanent resident far outweigh those granted to temporary residents.

-That said, as those who’ve applied for permits in the past will know, lodging an application can be about as pleasant as a high-speed car crash.
-The South African Department of Home Affairs (DHA) is notorious for being disorganised and often accused of being corrupt.
+That said, as those who’ve applied for permits in the past will know, lodging an application at the South African Department of Home Affairs (DHA) can be a tedious process.
 Plus, as the body passed immigration regulation changes with serious repercussions for foreigners in 2014 for the first time in a decade, applicants may find themselves more confused than ever before.

-“From my own experience, I know how exhausting the process of a visa application can be," says Nora Dawud, founder and CEO of Black Pen Immigration, a qualified lawyer studied in Germany and South Africa, who swapped her hometown of Tübingen, Germany, for Cape Town.
+“From my own experience, I know how exhausting the process of a visa application can be," says Nora Dawud, founder and CEO of Black Pen Immigration.
+Dawud is a qualified lawyer, who qualified in Germany and South Africa, and swapped her hometown of Tübingen, Germany, for Cape Town.

-The German Consulate General in Cape Town lists Black Pen Immigration as the recommended immigration company in South Africa.
-Furthermore Black Pen Immigration is a member of The German Chamber of Commerce and Industry in Southern Africa.
+Black Pen Immigration is well versed in navigating the Department of Home Affair’s web of legislation and visa requirements and their experience goes a long way towards minimising the stress of a permanent residence application.
+In fact, the German Consulate General in Cape Town recommends Black Pen Immigration as their chosen immigration company in South Africa.
+Furthermore, Black Pen Immigration is a member of The German Chamber of Commerce and Industry in Southern Africa.

 To help make the permanent residence application in South Africa process easier, we’ve asked Black Pen Immigration to provide answers to some of the most frequently asked queries about the process.
 If you're still confused and would prefer to chat to an expert, contact Black Pen directly.